-Earlier this fall, we shared several important updates that will impact our research operations moving forward, including preparations for the U-M’s next mandatory re-accreditation visit by AAALAC, International in Summer 2023.
+Earlier this fall, we shared several important updates that will impact our research operations moving forward, including preparations for the U-M’s next re-accreditation visit by AAALAC, International in Summer 2023.

 The Institutional Animal Care & Use Committee (IACUC) updated this policy to: